AMIRTHAVARSHINIS-B/AMIRTHAVARSHINIS-B/README.md

 - 👋 Hi, I’m @AMIRTHAVARSHINIS-B
-- 👀 I’m interested in UI/UX designing
+- 👀 I’m interested in web based projects
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning front end
 - 📫 How to reach me :
 - you can email me  at amirthvarshini.ec20@bitsathy.ac.in